-- Although one case of COVID-19 has been detected in Wisconsin, the immediate health risk to the general public in Wisconsin, and the U.S. as a whole, remains low.
-Learn the facts about COVID-19, P-02592.
-Available in multiple languages. - Influenza and other respiratory viruses are common in Wisconsin at this time of year.
+- Cases of COVID-19 have been detected in Wisconsin.
+This is a rapidly evolving situation and we encourage you to check this page and our COVID-19 page for the most up-to-date, accurate information.
+Learn the facts about COVID-19, P-02592 is available in multiple languages. - Influenza and other respiratory viruses are common in Wisconsin at this time of year.
 To stay healthy, wash your hands often, cover coughs and sneezes, and stay home when you are sick.
-Learn the best way to protect yourself and those around you from respiratory illnesses, P-02591.
-Available in multiple languages. - Coronaviruses are a large family of viruses that can cause illness in people and animals.
-For general information about coronavirus, including signs and symptoms, go to our coronavirus webpage. - For the most current report on COVID-19 infections globally, please see updates from the World Health Organization (WHO). - Traveling to China?
+Learn the best way to protect yourself and those around you from respiratory illnesses, P-02591 is available in multiple languages. - Coronaviruses are a large family of viruses that can cause illness in people and animals.
+For general information about coronavirus, including signs and symptoms, go to our coronavirus webpage. - For the most current report on COVID-19 infections globally, visit the World Health Organization (WHO). - Traveling?
 The U.S. State Department has guidance for travelers.